-Containment shall maintain its role as a leak-tight barrier for a period that allows sufficient time for the implementation of offsite emergency procedures following the onset of core damage.
+For DECs with severe core damage, the containment shall maintain its role as a leak-tight barrier for a period that allows sufficient time for the implementation of offsite emergency procedures following the onset of core damage.
 Containment shall also prevent uncontrolled releases of radioactivity after this period.